EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/using-your-node.rst

 Using your node
 ===============

-You can use your node besides contributing to the network decentralization or staking.
-If you often send transactions to the network or need to query the API, you can configure your clients to do so.
+Besides contributing to the network decentralization, you can use your node for sending transactions
+or to query the Ethereum API.

-Our image includes an **Nginx proxy** that exposes the Execution Layer RPC to make the node communication easier.
+Our image includes an **Nginx proxy** that connects to the **Execution Layer RPC** and make the node communication easier.

 The Nginx proxy is included in the last images.
 If you are running an old one make sure it is installed by
 typing: